com-480-data-visualization/com-480-project-datavirus/README.md

 To the extent of our knowledge, little is known about *what content* has prospered on the platform through the years, as well as how *the process of creating content* for YouTube has evolved.
 Thus the current approach of studying the longitudinal data of YouTube is inherently original.
 We propose additional sketch of visualizations in part 3 of the [DataOverview notebook](notebooks/DataOverview.ipynb).

+**Some ideas:**
+- [Stacked area in D3](https://www.d3-graph-gallery.com/stackedarea.html): The main way of representing the evolution of categories with time
+- [Ridgeline in D3](https://www.d3-graph-gallery.com/ridgeline.html): Maybe an idea to show the difference of some distributions per year
+- [Interactivity in D3](https://www.d3-graph-gallery.com/interactivity.html): As one of the main concern is interactivity, how to add it to D3.
+We also know that we will need to look into the `brush` effect to zoom in.

 ### Questions to the reviewer